spacetelescope/jdaviz/docs/dev/ui_description.rst

             # This sets up the child-to-parent behavior
             self.toolbar.observe(self.on_button_names_changed, names='button_names')

-            # Here we take advantage of the way trailets work
+            # Here we take advantage of the way traitlets work

         def on_button_names_changed(self, *args, **kwargs):
             print("The list of button names has been changed.")